chhe/livecli/docs/plugin_matrix.rst

                     - radio.pt
                     - radio.se
-raiplay             raiplay.it           Yes   No    Most streams are geo-restricted to Italy. rtlxl               rtlxl.nl             No    Yes   Streams may be geo-restricted to The Netherlands.
+raiplay             raiplay.it           Yes   No    Most streams are geo-restricted to Italy. rtbf                rtbf.be              Yes   No    Streams may be geo-restricted to Belgium. rtlxl               rtlxl.nl             No    Yes   Streams may be geo-restricted to The Netherlands.
 Livestreams not supported. rte                 rte.ie/player        Yes   Yes rtpplay             rtp.pt/play          Yes   Yes   Streams may be geo-restricted to Portugal.